cvlmtg/react-smart-select/README.md

 You can control not only the component style, but its content too.
 You can pass the `formatLabel` and `formatOptions` callbacks to control what will be printed in each element.
 These callbacks can return a string or a React component.

-The `formatLabel` function is called to format the content of the main control label.
+The `formatLabel` function is called to format the content of the select's label.
 It is passed the current value and all the control's options.
 For single-select controls, `value` is either the current selected value or `null` if nothing is selected, while for multi-select controls it's the array of currently selected values or an empty array if nothing is selected.

 ```js
 function formatLabel(value, options) {